Karennarodriguez/software_engineering/README.md

   * Bookmark a post and/or event
     * Another way a user can react to a post created by a local organization.
 To 'bookmark' a post and/or event means the user is interested on what has been uploaded by the organization.
 This will be saved on their profile tab, giving them easy access to go back to such post/event.
   * Follow an event
     * Another way a user can react to a post created by a local organization.
 To 'follow' an event means the user is going to attend.
 The user receive updates and notifications on the event made by the organizations, as well as other users that are attending.
 A user also has the ability to 'unfollow' an event.
+Events that are followed will be displayed on the home page.